Thanyasit/ESP32_Weather_Station_Logger/README.md

 - PMS.h - install from the Arduino Library Manager<br>

 <h2>Usage</h2>
-1.Connect the BME280, PMS5003, and UV sensor to the appropriate pins on the Arduino board.<br> 2.Upload the sketch to the Arduino board using the Arduino IDE.<br> 3.Open the Serial Monitor in the Arduino IDE or a serial terminal of your choice.<br> 4.The collected data will be printed over serial in CSV format.<br>
+1. Connect the BME280, PMS5003, and UV sensor to the appropriate pins on the Arduino board.<br>
+2. Upload the sketch to the Arduino board using the Arduino IDE.<br>
+3. Open the Serial Monitor in the Arduino IDE or a serial terminal of your choice.<br>
+4. The collected data will be printed over serial in CSV format.<br>

 <h2>License</h2>
 This code is licensed under the MIT License.
 See the LICENSE file for details.